amolpatil771/SWAT_DA/README.md

 # SWAT_DA source code
-The current SWAT hydrological model source code has been improved to make it easier to assimilate satellite bsaed soil moisture observations using EnKF.
+The current SWAT hydrological model source code has been improved to facilitate the assimilation of satellite based soil moisture observations using EnKF.

-https://www.sciencedirect.com/science/article/abs/pii/S0022169417307357 gave the comprehensive methods for data assimilation.
+The detailed data assimilation process was presented in https://www.sciencedirect.com/science/article/abs/pii/S0022169417307357.

-In addition to the SWAT project, 5 more files are necessary for data assimilation, as listed below.
+In addition to the SWAT project, 5 more files are required for data assimilation, which are listed below.

 1) dqx_hru.txt   > number of simulation days *  number of hrus   >   soil moisture dqx error index for SMOS (-ve if unavailable) (see manuscript)
 2) rfi_hru.txt   > number of simulation days *  number of hrus   >   soil moisture rfi error index for SMOS (-ve if unavailable)